Photographic proof of a black hole at the center of our galaxy

 Why it matters

-However, the fact that they now have a of it is significant.
-The black hole, surrounded by a ring of hydrogen gas, is located at the center of the Milky Way.
+However, the fact that they now have a view of it is significant.
+The black hole, surrounded by a of hydrogen gas, is located at the center of the Milky Way.
 And studying it could provide clues into how the galaxy formed and how it might evolve.

-“From this imaging, we learn not only about our galaxy but also about how gas acts around black holes more generally, confirming models made back here on Earth,” writes Grace Malato of the National Science Foundation (NSF), one of the backers of the project.
+“From this imaging, we learn not only about our galaxy but also about how gas acts around black holes more generally, confirming models made back here on Earth,” writes Grace Malato of the National Science Foundation (NSF), of the backers of the project.

 sagittarius a photo